FChia11/gradstudent/content/publication/wine_patents/index.md

 # Publication name and optional abbreviated publication name.
 publication: '*Working Paper*'

 abstract: Using public data on patents published between 1893 and 2023, I study how the wine industry has evolved over time.
 Throughout, I leverage textual analysis to build an index of patent quality and use it to evaluate breakthrough innovations.
-The findings speak to the validity of the current patent system, highlighting some of its shortcomings.
-Looking at wine through the lenses of patent data may provide a richer sense of context and an improved understanding of current industry trends.
+The results show that radical innovation largely came from mechanical engineering between 1890 and 1940, while chemistry and biotechnology dominated in the post-war years; a growing interest in marketing and consumer technologies has been leading the index since the early 1990s.
+I conclude by noting that looking at wine through the lenses of patent data may provide a richer sense of context and an improved understanding of current industry trends.

 tags:
   - Wine Patents